hpc2n/linux-command-line-101/docs/index.md

       - data handling
       - some handy hints and tricks
    - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.
-   - It is the second instance of this course, so we will be grateful if you will fill the evaluation survey so we can improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>
+   - It is the second instance of this course, and it has been somewhat reworked based on previous participant input.
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>

 !!! admonition "Cluster-specific approaches"

-    The course is given by HPC2N (Kebnekaise) and LUNARC (Cosmos), but will be done under NAISS on the NAISS system "Tetralith".
+    The course is given by HPC2N (Kebnekaise), but will be done under NAISS on the NAISS system "Tetralith".
 There is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

     - The login node for Tetralith is ``tetralith.nsc.liu.se``.
     - It looks like this when I (``x_birbr`` on "Tetralith") login the first time from my computer "defiant":